hibernate/hibernate-orm/README.md

-Hibernate ORM is a library providing Object/Relational Mapping (ORM) support to applications, libraries and frameworks.
+Hibernate ORM is a library providing Object/Relational Mapping (ORM) support to applications, libraries, and frameworks.

 It also provides an implementation of the JPA specification, which is the standard Java specification for ORM.